Leslie Halliwell: Television career

 After leaving The Rex, Halliwell joined the Rank Organisation in 1956 on a three-year trainee course.
 He was then employed as a film publicist for the company.
 In 1958, he joined Southern Television, and was seconded to Granada Television a year later, where he remained for the next thirty years, at their offices in London's Golden Square.
 He married Ruth Porter in 1959 and they had one son.
 Initially appointed as Cecil Bernstein's assistant, Halliwell gained the role of Film Adviser to Granada's show Cinema, which was the most popular arts programme on television during the 1960s.

 Halliwell was given responsibility for buying TV shows and in 1968 became the chief film buyer for the ITV network, a role he maintained throughout the 1970s and most of the 1980s.
 Travelling to Hollywood twice a year to view the latest TV pilots and film offerings and to trade fairs in Cannes and Monte Carlo, Halliwell became a major player in the television industry.
 In his capacity as chief buyer for the ITV network, he was responsible for bringing to British television screens some of the highest rated shows of the 1970s and 1980s, including The Six Million Dollar Man, Charlie's Angels, The Incredible Hulk, and The A-Team, as well as the James Bond film series, Jaws, and Star Wars.

-In 1982, at the invitation of Jeremy Isaacs, he became buyer and scheduler of US films for Channel 4.
+In 1982, at the invitation of Jeremy Isaacs, he became buyer and scheduler of films for Channel 4.
 In keeping with the channel's intention to appeal to specialist audiences, Halliwell focused primarily on films from the 1930s and '40s.
 Over the next few years, the channel showed hundreds of vintage movies in seasons, with many titles introduced by filmmakers such as Samuel Goldwyn Jnr, Frank Launder and Sidney Gilliat.
 Isaacs later wrote that Halliwell had made an "unsurpassed contribution" to the channel's success.
 The British Film Institute gave Halliwell an award in 1985 'for the selection and acquisition of films with a view to creative scheduling.'
 Author and film historian Jeffrey Richards wrote:

 For lovers of the golden age of the cinema like myself, Channel 4 became a source of unalloyed delight as time and again one encountered films one had only ever read about and never expected to see.

 During this period, Halliwell also presented two television series celebrating the British wartime documentary movement: Home Front, for Granada in 1982 and The British at War for Channel 4 two years later.
 Both featured Ministry of Information productions such as Listen to Britain, Desert Victory and The True Glory.